Keyboard shortcuts

 • constant over edges

-• constant by combinations of road type and urban flag
+• constant by combinations of edge type and urban flag

 FrenchHouseholdsHomesZonesStep